temporalio/documentation/docs/workflows.md

 A Workflow Execution can be uniquely identified across all Namespaces by its [Namespace](/namespaces#), Workflow Id, and [Run Id](#run-id).

+### Memo

+A Memo is a non-indexed user-supplied set of Workflow Execution metadata that is displayed with Filtered List results.

 #### Workflow Id Reuse Policy

 A Workflow Id Reuse Policy determines whether a Workflow Execution is allowed to spawn with a particular Workflow Id, if that Workflow Id has been used with a previous, and now Closed, Workflow Execution.